shanujaiswal/Practice_Project/html/1)HTML Notes.md

 --> <style>
 a:hover {color:red}
-</style>  --> correct syntax for making a link red when you mouse over it
+</style>  --> correct syntax for making a link red when  mouse over it